 Practical school studies

-The practical school studies serve as an introduction to teaching activities.
-They relate to pedagogical and subject-related as well as didactical, socio-cultural and methodological issues of industrial-technical teaching.
+The practical school studies serve as an introduction to teaching.
+They relate to pedagogical and subject-specific as well as didactic, socio-cultural and methodological issues of industrial-technical teaching.

-The 2nd SPS, which are part of the Master's program, focus on deepening the subject didactic competencies and thus offer the opportunity to independently plan and implement industrial-technical lessons.
+The 2nd SPS, which is part of the Master's degree program, focuses on deepening subject-specific didactic skills and thus offers the opportunity to plan and implement industrial-technical lessons independently.
 These SPS are completed during the semester.

-• to initiate the role change from former students to future teachers with the support of mentors and pedagogical staff of the University of Kassel.
+- to initiate the role change from former pupils to future teachers with the support of mentors and educational staff at the University of Kassel.

-• to relate educational science and subject didactic findings to classroom reality.
+- to relate educational and didactic findings to the reality of teaching.

-• to make a well-founded assessment of the possibilities and limits of teacher action with regard to their own individual personality.
-From this, they should initiate the first developmental steps towards a (self-)conscious teacher personality.
+- to make a well-founded assessment of the possibilities and limits of teaching with regard to their own individual personality.
+From this, they should initiate the first development steps towards a (self-)conscious teacher personality.

-Finally, in accompanying university events, the students reflect on the experiences they have gained in the schools.
-Here, reference is also made to scientific theories and findings.
+In accompanying university courses, students reflect on the experiences they have gained in schools.
+Reference is also made to scientific theories and findings.
 In this way, theory and practice are closely linked and made mutually useful.

 Practical School Studies I and II - Vocational Education